+Same quality

+For example, loss of wetlands in one area can only be set off by creating new, similar (surface area, variety of species) wetlands elsewhere.

+• Same timing

-- Same quality - For example, loss of wetlands in one area can only be set off by creating new, similar (surface area, variety of species) wetlands elsewhere. - Same timing - The time between the loss of one area and the completion of the new area must not be too long, meaning a few years at most. - Guaranteed implementation - Agreements regarding the implementation of offsets must be sufficiently laid down in legal documents.
+The time between the loss of one area and the completion of the new area must not be too long, meaning a few years at most.

+Guaranteed implementation

+Agreements regarding the implementation of offsets must be sufficiently laid down in legal documents.
 In assessing these points, we may rely on the assessment of reputable (local) nature organisations.

 The Business and Biodiversity Offsets Programme (BBOP) develops offsetting methods and pilot projects, such as the BBOP Biodiversity Offset Principles.
-ASN Bank includes the BBOP principles and insights in its assessment of concrete offsetting projects.
+We include the BBOP principles and insights in its assessment of concrete offsetting projects.
 It is too early, however, to apply these as standards.